Wildfires threaten unique critters on Australian 'Galapagos'

 Mitchell said the fires have killed thousands of koalas on the island, a particularly devastating loss because the creatures have remained largely disease-free there, while many koalas on mainland Australia suffer from chlamydia.

-The couple are currently caring for about 18 burned koalas, and they've had to euthanize many more.
+The couple are currently caring for about 18 burned koalas, and they've had to euthanise many more.

 Meanwhile, Heidi Groffen could do nothing, as all eight monitoring stations she and her partner had set up to keep track of the mysterious Kangaroo Island dunnart, the mouse-like marsupial, melted in the flames.